scorpion/scorpion.github.io/docs/README.md

 Standard will be based on [TOML](https://toml.io/en/) formatting.

 Standards proposal for `asterism format v0.1.0` will appear here when the issue is opened.

+### Future Plans

+If you build something really cool, we want to include you in our community!
+We will be working with and accepting pull requests from the community on various projects.

+Get in touch: brett@scorpion.io